 Search engine spiders that crawl your site for ranking often view it very differently than humans.
 The GoogleBot is just a robot bean counter that counts your keywords.
 It can’t see images or how great your site looks which is why, for the most part, Google is very text based.

 Rewriting copy so it is more effective at converting customers is a good thing that everyone is in favor of.
 But you don’t want to make the mistake of that being at the expense of fewer visitors to the site.
 If you drastically reduce the number of URLs on a site, or reduce the amount of copy on a specific landing page you can also very easily reduce the site's ranking ability compared to the former site that those rankings were dependant upon.

 Too often, the elements that are achieving current rankings are lost in the creative process.
 This can result in a disastrous drop in search engine traffic.
-Being proactive and not allowing this SEO mistake to occur should be the highest priority with a website redesign.
+Being proactive and not allowing this SEO mistake to occur by carefully spider checking the site for any major changes in the ranking algorithm should be the highest priority with a website redesign.

 Rankings are always a combination of onsite factors such as keyword densities, and offsite factors such as the appearance of keywords in the link text of links pointing to a site.
 The higher your Link Authority and rankings resulting from offsite links, the less dependent you are upon onsite factors to hold your rankings.